 The Final exams consist of three separate exams

 - Paper 1 assesses content taught in the first year

-- Paper 2 assess content taught in the second year
+- Paper 2 assesses content taught in the second year

-- Paper 3 assess content from both years
+- Paper 3 assesses content from both years

 What are the expectations of my child in A Level Physics?